devscast/queryzen-ts/README.md

 Projects like [sql-bricks](https://www.npmjs.com/package/sql-bricks) and [mysql-bricks](https://www.npmjs.com/package/mysql-bricks) previously served this purpose well, but they are now unmaintained.
 This library aims to serve as a modern, actively supported alternative, while following the same core principle: build composable SQL statements as strings.

 > ⚠️ Note: This library does not provide schema-aware features or type safety tied to your database structure.
 It focuses solely on SQL string generation.
+> If you are looking for theses features please have a look at ["Cold" Kysely instances](https://kysely.dev/docs/recipes/splitting-query-building-and-execution)

 ## Use Case
 This tool is particularly useful for: